cert-manager/website/content/en/docs/usage/prometheus-metrics.md

 ### Regular Manifests

-If you're not using helm to deploy cert-manager and instead using the provided regular yaml manifests, this example PodMonitor should be all you need to start ingesting cert-manager metrics.
+If you're not using helm to deploy cert-manager and instead using the provided regular YAML manifests, this example `PodMonitor` should be all you need to start ingesting cert-manager metrics.

 ```yaml
 apiVersion: monitoring.coreos.com/v1